olliebrownlow/bank-tech-test/README.md

 ```
 As an account holder
 In order to see how much money there is in my account
-I want to be able to check my balance
+I want to be able to check my account balance

 As an account holder
 In order to put money into my account